VertexF/BasicOpenGLQt/README.md

 # BasicOpenGLQt

-This application is just to render something in OpenGL with Qt currently a work in progress.
+This application is just to render something in OpenGL with Qt.
+Still a work in progress.